UBC-MDS/safe_vancity/doc/reflection-milestone2.md

 The limitations of our dashboard include:

 * Small dataset.
 The dataset used was for January to December 2021 as released by Vancouver Police Department.
-It could have been better if we also used crime dataset for preceeding years.
+It could have been better if we also used crime datasets for preceding years.

 * We did not implement complete reproducibility.
 That is, for example, this dashboard will not get updated if Vancouver Police Department releases more recent crime data on their website.